-Nations such as China, Russia, and Iran are becoming more aggressive and more capable in their nefarious activity than ever before.
-These nations seek to undermine our core democratic, economic, and scientific institutions.
-They employ a growing range of tactics to advance their interests and to harm the United States.
+Nations such as the PRC, Russia, and Iran are becoming more aggressive and more capable than ever before.
+These nations seek to undermine our core democratic, economic, and scientific institutions, and they employ a growing range of tactics.
 Defending American institutions and values against these threats is a national security imperative and a priority for the FBI.

 With that, the greatest long-term threat to our nation's ideas, innovation, and economic security is the foreign intelligence and economic espionage threat from the PRC.
-It's a threat to our economic security-and, by extension-to our national security.
-The PRC government aspires to reshape the international rules-based system to its benefit, with little regard for the democratic ideals that underpin it.
-The pursuit of these goals is often with little regard for international norms and laws.
+By extension, it is also a threat to our national security.
+The PRC government aspires to reshape the international rules-based system to its benefit.
+Often, with little regard for international norms and laws.

-When it comes to economic espionage, the PRC uses every means at its disposal against us-blending cyber, human intelligence, diplomacy, corporate transactions, and other pressure on U.S. companies operating in the PRC, to achieve its strategic goals to steal our companies' innovations.
-These efforts are consistent with the PRC government's expressed goal to become an international power, modernizing its military and creating innovative-driven economic growth.
+When it comes to economic espionage, the PRC uses every means at its disposal, blending cyber, human intelligence, diplomacy, corporate transactions, and other pressure on U.S. companies operating in the PRC, to steal our companies' innovations.
+These efforts are consistent with the PRC government's expressed goals to become an international power, modernize its military, and create innovation-driven economic growth.

-To pursue this goal, China uses human intelligence officers, co-optees, and corrupt corporate insiders, as well as sophisticated cyber intrusions, pressure on U.S. companies in China, shell-game corporate transactions, and joint-venture "partnerships" that are anything but a true partnership.
-There's also nothing traditional about the scale of their theft.
-It is unprecedented in the history of the FBI.
-American workers and companies are facing a greater, more complex danger than they have ever dealt with before.
-Stolen innovation means stolen jobs, stolen opportunities for American workers, stolen national power, and stolen leadership in the industries.
+To pursue this goal, the PRC uses human intelligence officers, co-optees, and corrupt corporate insiders, as well as sophisticated cyber intrusions, pressure on U.S. companies in China, shell-game corporate transactions, and joint-venture "partnerships" that are anything but a true partnership.
+There is nothing traditional about the scale of their theft.
+It is unprecedented.
+American workers and companies are facing a greater, more complex danger than they have dealt with before.
+Stolen innovation means stolen jobs, stolen opportunities for American workers, and stolen national power.